• Skip to primary navigation

 I like baking with wine and am always happy to find recipes where you can really taste it.
 This Red Wine Cake is a good one because along with being in the cake, the wine is part of the melted chocolate mixture that is poured across the top of the cake.

-This was sent to me by Sonia.
-She lives in Sicily, so when she bakes American recipes, she has to find the Italian ingredient/brand equivalent and convert measurements to metric.
-The tables turned this week when she sent me this recipe.
-Along with the usual adjusting for metric and pan sizes, I had to think twice about ingredients.
-Why so much baking powder?
+This was sent to me by Sonia who lives in Sicily.
+Sonia often bakes American recipes, and when she does, she has to find the Italian ingredient/brand equivalent and convert to metric.
+The tables turned this week when she sent me this recipe, because along with the usual adjusting for metric and pan sizes, I had to think twice about ingredients.
+For instance, why is there so much baking powder?
 Do Italians use large eggs or are they smaller?
-Does all purpose flour from Italy have the same protein content and is the wheat softer?
+Does all-purpose flour from Italy have the same protein content and is the wheat softer?
 What’s up with the missing salt?
 Is it in the butter?

 So I pasted the recipe below as Sonia wrote it, but with my adjustments and questions in parenthesis.
 In the end, everything was fine.
 My cake was denser, more tight crumbed and firmer than American cake, but based on the cakes I tried in Florence, this seems to be how some Italian cakes are.
 And just for fun, I made a smaller version of the cake this morning with yet more adjustments.
 The second cake was the same as the first, but a little less stiff due the flour adjustments, so I think European all purpose and American all purpose flour might be different.